krmopuri/foml25/_lectures/foml-00.md

 ---
 type: lecture
-date: 2024-01-03
+date: 14-09-24
-title: (dl-00) Introduction
+title: (foml-01) Unsupervised Learning - K-Means

 # optional
 # please use /static_files/notes directory to store notes
 # thumbnail: /static_files/path/to/image.jpg

 # optional
-TLDR: "Introduction to Deep Learning, a brief history of Artificial Neural Networks and logistics of this course."
+TLDR: "K-Means"

 # optional
 # set it to true if you don't want this lecture to appear in the updates section